-There have been assertions in third party purchaser correspondence that SecurityNational Mortgage sold mortgage loans that allegedly contained misrepresentations or experienced early payment defaults, or that were otherwise allegedly defective or not in compliance with agreements between SecurityNational Mortgage and the third party investors.
-As a result of these claims, third party investors, including Bank of America - Countrywide Home Loans, Inc. ("Bank of America"), Wells Fargo Funding, Inc. ("Wells Fargo") and JP Morgan Chase Bank - EMC Mortgage Corp. ("JP Morgan Chase"), have made demands that SecurityNational Mortgage repurchase certain alleged defective mortg age loans that were sold to such investors or indemnify them against any losses related to such loans.
+There have been assertions in third party investor correspondence that SecurityNational Mortgage sold mortgage loans that allegedly contained misrepresentations or experienced early payment defaults, or that were otherwise allegedly defective or not in compliance with agreements between SecurityNational Mortgage and the third party investors.
+As a result of these claims, third party investors, including Bank of America - Countrywide Home Loans, Inc. ("Bank of America"), Wells Fargo Funding, Inc. ("Wells Fargo") and JP Morgan Chase Bank - EMC Mortgage Corp. ("JP Morgan Chase"), have made demands that SecurityNational Mortgage repurchase certain alleged defective mortgage lo ans that were sold to such investors or indemnify them against any losses related to such loans.
 The number of these claims and demands has accelerated during the past several months.

-As of June 30, 2010, Bank of America, Wells Fargo and JP Morgan Chase had made claims representing actual demands against SecurityNational Mortgage with potential losses of approximately \$25,000,000 and potential claims representing claims that could be pending against SecurityNational Mortgage with additional potential losses of approximately \$25,000,000.
-Thus, as of June 30, 2010, Bank of America, Wells Fargo and JP Morgan Chase had made claims and potential claims against SecurityNational Mortgage with total potential losses of approximately \$50,000,000.
-Thus, as of June 30, 2010, Bank of America, Wells Fargo and JP Morgan Chase had made claims and potential claims against SecurityNational Mortgage with total potential losses of approximately \$50,000,000.
-These claims are significantly greater than the net asset value of SecurityNational Mortgage, which was \$17,500,000 on June 30, 2010, and its reserve for mortgage loan loss, which was \$9,891,000 on June 30, 2010.
+As of September 30, 2010, Bank of America, Wells Fargo and JP Morgan Chase had made claims representing actual demands against SecurityNational Mortgage to repurchase mortgage loans or to indemnify against losses related to such loans with total potential losses of such claims of approximately \$32,000,000.
+These claims are greater than the net asset value of SecurityNational Mortgage, which was \$17,500,000 on September 30, 2010, and its reserve for mortgage loan loss, which was \$10,678,015 on September 30, 2010.
+The Company disagrees with the claims asserted by Bank of America, Wells Fargo and JP Morgan Chase against SecurityNational Mortgage and believes it has significant defenses to these claims.

-The Company disagrees with the claims and potential claims asserted by Bank of America, Wells Fargo and JP Morgan Chase against SecurityNational Mortgage and believes it has significant defenses to these claims.
-Notwithstanding, SecurityNational Mortgage has been engaged in recent settlement discussions with Bank of America and Wells Fargo in an attempt to settle their claims.
-Although SecurityNational Mortgage has in the past negotiated settlements of claims of this nature, there can be no assurance that SecurityNational Mortgage will be successful in negotiating settlement agreements with Bank of America or Wells Fargo on acceptable terms.
+SecurityNational Mortgage has been involved in recent settlement discussions with Bank of America and Wells Fargo in an attempt to settle their claims.
 If SecurityNational Mortgage is unable to negotiate acceptable settlements with Bank of America, Wells Fargo and JP Morgan Chase, legal action may ensue relative to amounts that the banks claim are allegedly due.
 In the event of legal action, if SecurityNational Mortgage is not successful in its defenses against the claims asserted by these banks to the extent that a substantial judgment were entered against SecurityNational Mortgage that is beyond its capacity to pay, SecurityNational Mortgage may be required to curtail or cease operations.

-Because the Company has not entered into any agreements or guarantees with Bank of America, Wells Fargo or JP Morgan Chase in regards to these claims, the Company believes these banks would only have claims against SecurityNational Mortgage and no t against the Company or its subsidiaries other than SecurityNational Mortgage.
+Termination of Business Relationship with Bank of America